LANARS

 }

-Ok, now we achieved the same appearance as before mask, but attempt to select anything results into nothing.
-The thing is since we've added an overlay full of buttons, all of them react to our taps, however action closure is empty.
+Ok, now we achieved the same appearance as before the mask, but attempting to select anything results in nothing.
+The thing is since we've added an overlay full of buttons, all of them react to our taps, however, action closure is empty.
 And this is done intentionally.
 Let me add a final line after mask modifier and explain it:

 .overlayPreferenceValue(MenuItemGeometryPreferenceKey.self, alignment: .topLeading) { value in